The 12 Best Heat Press Machines And Ultimate T Shirt Press Guide

 - How long is the warranty?

-- Does the heat press come with bonuses?
+- Does it come with bonuses?

-- Is the heat press worth the price?
+- Is it worth the price?

 1. Do They Have A Website?

 Buying from a seller that has a website can make it easier to make contact if anything goes wrong.
-If buying from Amazon, google the name of your seller to see what comes up.
+If buying from Amazon, Google the name of your seller to see what comes up.

 For example, Heat Press Nation has a very good website.
 They are very easy to contact and offer buying and ongoing technical support.